 - Performs related duties and fulfills responsibilities as required

-Must possess a high school diploma or four years equivalency
+- Graduation from high school or four years of equivalency

-Valid Class C Texas Driver’s License with acceptable driving record
+- Valid Texas Driver’s License with acceptable driving record; Class C or CDL

 - Water “C” and Wastewater Collection II TCEQ Licenses required

 - Multiple indoor/outdoor work in extreme temperatures including heat and cold weather; varied locations and hours.
 Serve as standby crew for after hour emergency work as required.